Loading

 Ben Roden

-In this article, Ben Roden discusses why asset or collateral backed lending products are becoming an important option for modern CFO’s, particularly where businesses are undergoing periods of change.
+In this article, Ben Roden explains why asset or collateral-backed lending is becoming an important option for CFOs, particularly during periods of change.

 Understanding the Concept of Availability